Maximeo105/Time-Robust-Sequence-Classification-with-LMU/README.md

 This prototype was developed with assistance from generative AI for rapid prototyping.
-Core algorithms and experimental design are original work.
+Experimental designs are original work.

 ## References
 - Voelker & Eliasmith (2018). *Legendre Memory Units*

-## Related Work
-This self-directed project builds on my honours thesis work on temporal sequence encoding with Bidirectional Associative Memory, completed under the supervision of Sylvain Chartier.